Grandview Heights, Surrey: History

 In Spring 2005, the city of Surrey began the process of rezoning much of the western portion of the neighbourhood from rural farms and large estates into commercial retail and medium-density housing.
 Most of the commercial retail development began in the late 2000s (decade) and was completed in the early 2010s.
 The neighbourhood continues to expand east along 24 Avenue with residential homes.

 On June 11, 2016, the city of Surrey opened the Grandview Heights Aquatic Centre at the intersection of 24 Avenue and 168 Street.
 The city opened Grandview Heights Secondary School in September 2021, which is adjacent to the aquatic centre.
-The school is the fourth secondary school in South Surrey and the first to open in the town centre since Elgin Park in 1993.
+The school is the fourth secondary school in South Surrey and the first high school to have been built in the South Surrey area since 1993 when Elgin Park was opened.

 Transportation

 Public transit service in Grandview Heights commenced on April 23, 2012 with the 531 bus route running along 24 Avenue with service to White Rock Centre and Willowbrook.
-The 354 bus route also serves the neighbourhood running along 160 Street with service to Bridgeport station, but only operates as an express service during peak hours on the weekdays.
+The 363 (Southpoint/Peace Arch Hospital) and 354 (White Rock South/Bridgeport Station) bus routes also serve the neighbourhood running along 160 Street, the latter only operating as an express service during peak hours on the weekdays to Bridgeport station.